-7 Advanced Tuning

-Going beyond basic fuel and ignition control!
+7 Additional items: Beyond basic fuel and ignition control

 The MS3Pro will control a lot more than basic fuel and ignition.
 In this section, we'll cover what else the MS3Pro can do, one menu screen at a time.
 We'll skip the menu screens that were set up in sections 5 and 6, and cover the rest here.